ClaraGaboriau/mobility-patterns-dashboard/README.md

 streamlit run app.py
 ```
+If you encounter any problem, use Python 3.7.3

 ## ⚠️ Important Notes
 No datasets are included in this repository for privacy and confidentiality reasons.